Rangsima Rodrasamee

-Rangsima Rodrasamee (รังสิมา รอดรัศมี; born August 13, 1962) is a Thai politician who represented Samut Songkhram (Democrat Party) in the House of Representatives.
+Rangsima Rodrasamee (รังสิมา รอดรัศมี; born 13 August 1962) is a Thai politician former representatives for Samut Songkhram 1st District.

+Political careers

+Rodrasamee served as a member of parliament from 2001 to 2023.
+In 2011 she took on the alias "Council Star" from journalists after prominent debates in the House of Representatives.

+On 1 March 2023, she joined the United Thai Nation Party, after always being with the Democrat Party.

+She was defeated by Arnupap Likitamnuaychai, a new candidate from the Move Forward Party in the 2023 general election.
+After knowing the results of the vote, she said in an interview that she would retire from politics, and turn to business instead.

 Personal life and education

 She graduated from the Faculty of Nursing, Prince of Songkla University, Southern Thailand.
 She has been a nurse at various hospitals for more than 20 years.

-She served as a member of parliament between 2001 and 2013 (four terms until 2013).
-In 2011 she took on the alias "Council Star" from journalists after prominent debates in the House of Representatives.

 Rodrasamee is single.
-On March 23, 2017, she crashed her white Mercedes-Benz C-Class C 200 into a road barrier in Samut Songkhram and was immediately taken to the hospital.
+On 23 March 2017, she crashed her white Mercedes-Benz C-Class C 200 into a road barrier in Samut Songkhram and was immediately taken to the hospital.